Wyevale Garden Centres: History

-On 30 August 2018, Wyevale announced the sale of five garden centres to individual buyers, including Nailsworth Garden Centre which was sold to Blue Diamond.
+On 30 August 2018, Wyevale announced the sale of five garden centres to individual buyers, including Nailsworth Garden Centre which was sold to Blue Diamond Garden Centres.
 A further four centres were sold to individual buyers on 4 September 2018 Dobbies Garden Centres, headquartered in Scotland, agreed to purchase a portfolio of five Wyevale Garden Centres sites in England on 8 October.

 On 21 May 2019, Wyevale announced the sale of two garden centres to Blackbrooks Garden Centres.
 The sale consisted of their Lower Dicker & Hastings stores.
-In the same month, Dobbies purchased 37 of Wyevale locations, doubling their reach and becoming the largest garden centre company in the UK.
+In the same month, Dobbies purchased 37 Wyevale locations, doubling their reach and becoming the largest garden centre company in the UK.

 On 10 September 2019, the business announced the sale of its remaining centres to British Garden Centres, leading to the closure of the historic Wyevale Garden Centres brand.

+Following Wyevale’s financial difficulties, Dobbies Garden Centres acquired the vast majority of Wyevale locations in 2018.
+Any remaining locations were sold to Blue Diamond Garden Centres, independent owners and smaller chains, with the final outlets sold and converted to British Garden Centres in 2019.

+In September 2023, the final holding company of Wyevale was dissolved after entering liquidation in 2020, with no entity acquiring the Wyevale brand or intellectual property, remaining property of Terra Firma.